Dhrupad: Gharanas and style

 Brihaddeshi, a circa eighth-century text attributed to Mataṅga, classifies songs into five stylistic categories (gitis): shuddha, bhinna, gauri, veswara, and sadharani.
-Four styles (banis or vanis) of dhrupad singing were popular in the late sixteenth century at Mughal Emperor Akbar's court: gauri, khandar, nauhar, and dagar.
+Four styles (banis or vanis) of dhrupad singing were popular in the late sixteenth century at Mughal Emperor Akbar's court: Gauharvani, Khandharvani, Dagarvani, and Nauharvani.
 Tradition traces the origin of the four banis back to the five gitis, but there is no solid evidence of a connection.

 There are a number of dhrupad gharanas: "houses", or family styles.

 The best-known gharana is the Dagar family, who sing in the Dagar vani or Dagar gharana.
 The Dagar style puts great emphasis on alap and for several generations their singers have performed in pairs (often pairs of brothers).
 The Dagars are Muslims but sing Hindu texts of Gods and Goddesses.

 The Bishnupur gharana features Manilal Nag, Mita Nag, and Madhuvanti Pal among others.

 From the state of Bihar comes the Darbhanga gharana, Dumraon gharana (Buxar) and the Bettiah gharana.
 The Mallicks of the Darbhanga gharana are linked to the Khandar vani and Gauharvani.
 Ram Chatur Mallick, Vidur Mallick, Abhay Narayan Mallick, Pandit Sanjay Kumar Mallick, Laxman Bhatt Tailang and Siyaram Tiwari were well known personalities of Darbhanga gharana in the 20th century.
-Dhrupad of the Darbhanga gharana has a strong representation in Vrindaban owing to late Pandit Vidur Mallik, who lived and taught in Vrindaban during the 1980s and 1990s.
+Dhrupad of the Darbhanga gharana has a strong representation in Vrindaban owing to late Pandit Vidur Mallik, who lived and taught in Vrindavan during the 1980s and 1990s.
+In the 21st century, the legacy of late Pandit Vidur Mallick continued through his sons, late Padma Shri Pt.
+Ram Kumar Mallick and Pt.
+Prem Kumar Mallick, who remain leading contemporary exponents of the Darbhanga Dhrupad tradition and gained international acclaim for their representative style of the gharana.
+The Darbhanga tradition is further carried forward into the next generation by his grandsons, Santosh Kumar Mallick, Pt.
+Samit Kumar Mallick, Sahitya Mallick, Sangeet Mallick, Prashant Mallick & Nishant Mallick, all of whom continue to perform and preserve the Mallick lineage of dhrupad.

 Great female Dhrupad artists include Asgari Bai, Alaka Nandy, Ashoka Dhar, Madhu Bhatt Tailang, the Pakistani singer Aliya Rasheed, and the Italian singer Amelia Cuni.